Brother Rice High School (Chicago)

-Brother Rice High School is a Catholic, all male college preparatory institution in Chicago, Illinois, administered under the Congregation of Christian Brothers.
-On the same block of land, directly to the east, is the all female Mother McAuley Liberal Arts High School, while Saint Xavier University is just to the south of Mother McAuley, and to the southeast of Brother Rice.
+Brother Rice High School is a Catholic, all-male college preparatory institution in Chicago, Illinois, administered under the Congregation of Christian Brothers.
+On the same block of land, directly to the east, is the all-female Mother McAuley Liberal Arts High School, while Saint Xavier University is just to the south of Mother McAuley, and to the southeast of Brother Rice.
 Its enrollment is mostly drawn from local neighborhoods such as Beverly, Mount Greenwood, West Lawn, Morgan Park, and Ashburn, as well as local suburban municipalities such as Oak Lawn, Evergreen Park, Palos Heights, Orland Park, Tinley Park, Burbank, and Alsip.
 The Christian Brothers founded the school in 1956.
-The school's namesake is the founder of their religious order, Blessed Edmund Ignatius Rice.
-It is affiliated with another high school of the same name in Bloomfield Hills, Michigan.
+The school's namesake is the founder of their religious order, Edmund Ignatius Rice.
+It is affiliated with the identically-named Brother Rice High School in Bloomfield Hills, Michigan.

 School colors and seal

 The school colors are maroon and orange.
 The maroon was taken from the maroon and gold colors of Iona College founded in 1940 by the Congregation of Christian Brothers in New Rochelle, New York.
 The orange is taken from the black and orange colors of Leo Catholic High School in Chicago, Illinois, also opened by the Christian Brothers in 1926.
 The Brother Rice school seal has similar design features to the seal of Iona College.